 State law (G.S.
 159-30(c)) authorizes the Town to invest in obligations of the United States or obligations fully guaranteed both as to principal and interest by the United States; obligations of the State of North Carolina; bonds and notes of any North Carolina local government or public authority; obligations of certain non-guaranteed federal agencies; certain high quality issues of commercial paper and bankers' acceptances; and the North Carolina Capital Management Trust (NCCMT).
 The Town's investments are reported at fair value.
 Non-participating interest earning contracts are accounted for at cost.
-The NCCMT-Government Portfolio, a SEC-registered (2a-7) external investment pool, is measured at fair value.
-The NCCMT- Term Portfolio is bond fund, has no rating and is measured at fair value.
-As of June 30, 2019, The Term portfolio has a duration of 11 years.
+The NCCMT-Government Portfolio, a SEC-registered (2a-7) external investment pool, is measured at amortized cost, which is the NCCMT's share price.
+The NCCMT-Term Portfolio's securities are valued at fair value.
+The NCCMT-Term Portfolio is bond fund, has no rating and is measured at fair value.
+As of June 30, 2020, The Term portfolio has a duration of 11 years.
 Because the NCCMT Government and Term Portfolios have a weighted average maturity of less than 90 days, they are presented as an investment with a maturity of less than 6 months.
 The Town does not have a formal investment or credit risk policy.